Medicare IRMAA Calculator

 Mini-game: Stay Under the Bracket

-This optional canvas mini-game turns IRMAA planning into a quick decision challenge.
-Income events and deduction opportunities drift toward the review line.
-Your job is to book, offset, or defer them so the simulated MAGI finishes close to the threshold without crossing it too often.
-It does not change the calculator result above, but it does make the threshold idea memorable.
+This optional canvas mini-game turns Medicare IRMAA planning into a timing challenge.
+Income events and deduction opportunities drift toward the review line, and your job is to book, offset, or defer them so simulated MAGI stays under the threshold as often as possible.
+It does not change the calculator result above, but it does make the bracket cliff easier to remember.

 Educational takeaway: IRMAA is bracket-based, so even a modest extra income event can change monthly Medicare costs if it pushes MAGI over a threshold.